INS Zoom App

 The primary challenge was determining whether users would find meaningful value in a mobile version of INS Zoom.
 A key concern was the feasibility of editing complex forms and client data on a small screen.
 However, recent updates to USCIS’s online form submission process provided a valuable reference point, allowing us to model a mobile-friendly form experience that maintains usability without compromising functionality.

-Initial Low - fi designs:
+Initial low - fi designs:

 These were the initial screens used to test the potential of the app, which received positive feedback from multiple users.
 After testing at this stage, we were able to refine the screens to what would be most useful for users.